I Found a Rainbow At the End of My Hunt For a Vaccine Appointment

 There is also something called a moonbow, or lunar rainbow, a rare event in which the moon refracts light through water droplets in the air creating a kind of rainbow, similar to what the sun does.

-And alas, Businger tells me that the colors I saw in the halo around the moon at City College were a moonbow which, like a rainbow, is only seen when the moon or sun is behind you.
+But alas, Businger tells me that the colors I saw in the halo around the moon at City College were in fact, not a moonbow which, like a rainbow, is only seen when the moon or sun is behind you.

 What I likely saw on my way to get my coronavirus vaccine was a gorgeous lunar corona.
 And with that, I rest my mystical case.